 Whatever your feelings or fears, advice and support is available for you in Surrey.
 You'll be able to find a range of self-help advice and details of free NHS and charity services, including support in a crisis.

-Whatever worries you may have about yourself, a child, friend or relative, you'll find self-help ideas and services at healthysurrey.org.uk/mental-wellbeing or simply scan the QR code with your phone camera to go directly to the pages.
+Whatever worries you may have about yourself, a child, friend or relative, you'll find mental wellbeing self-help ideas and services on the Healthy Surrey website.
 You can also contact your GP.
 Don't hold back from reaching out for help.

-I feel stressed and down and want to do something to help myself healthysurrey.org.uk/mental-wellbeing to find a range of techniques and resources to help you manage and improve your wellbeing.
+I feel stressed and down and want to do something to help myself

+The Healthy Surrey website contains a range of techniques and resources to help you manage and improve your wellbeing.
 You'll be able to create your own free, NHS-approved Mind Plan.
-By answering five simple questions, you'll get a personalised mental health action plan listing practical tips to help you deal with stress and anxiety, boost your mood, sleep better and feel more in control.
+By answering five simple questions, you'll get a personalised mental health action plan, listing practical tips to help you deal with stress and anxiety, boost your mood, sleep better and feel more in control.